shade40/Celadon/README.md

 ### See also

 - [Slate](https://github.com/shade40/slate): The terminal interfacing library that forms much of `Celadon`'s backend.
-- [Zenith](https://github.com/shade40/zenith): The markup language used for styling content in `Celadon`.
+- [Zenith](https://github.com/shade40/zenith): The markup language & palette generator used
+    for styling content in `Celadon`.
 - [celx](https://github.com/shade40/celx): A hypermedia-driven TUI application framework written on top of `Celadon`.